flandr/uniq-stacks/README.md

 many threads are waiting about on condition variable with similar calling histories.

-This project adds a `uniq-stack` command to GDB that can help find equivalence classes for stack traces.
+This project adds a `uniq-stacks` command to GDB that can help find equivalence classes for stack traces.
 It works like so:

 ```